jennyzeng/CourseScheduling/README.md

 ## How to use this algorithm right now

 1. download the whole repo
-3. Install Python3
+2. Install Python3
-4. create a txt file in the directory, and input your info in the following format:
+3. If use taken (allow user to start from the mid way): create a txt file called "taken.txt" in the root directory, and input your info in the following format:
     1. first line: next quarter code.
 0: Fall, 1: Winter, 2: Spring
     2. second line: credits applied
     3. for every line after the first two line, open UCI student access, input courses that you have already taken, and can satisfy your requirement. if it is a GE course and does not satisfy any major requirement, put GE[category] -1,GE[category] -2,GE[category] -3 in it.
 No repetitions, and the number followed by the GE name is in range [1,3].
     sample: [taken.txt](info/test/taken.txt)

+4. If use avoid (allow user to avoid taking some courses): create a txt file called "avoid.txt" in the root directory and input courses you want to avoid.

-    4. In [main.py](main.py), edit the path for taken.txt.
+5. In [main.py](main.py), edit the path for taken.txt.
 If you don't want to use taken, set useTaken=False
-    5. run main.py and you will get a schedule.
+7. run main.py and you will get a schedule.

 NOTE: Currently it only has information for CS major with specific specializations.
 Not for students with other majors or at other schools.